luisy-eng/luisy-eng.github.io/essays/swiss-army-knife.md

 The ease of use in JavaScript made me question memory allocation and numeric interpretation.
 As I contemplate a scenario involving tremendous integer values, the language's interpretation of IEEE 754 floating-point values raises concern that there is some ambiguity surrounding the allocation of memory for such operations.
 Applying what I have learned in computer engineering and architecture makes me wonder what workaround Java Script implements when I need 64 bits to represent a whole number since it lacks integer values.

+## Athletic Software Engineering

+It is hard for me to give an opinion on athletic software engineering until I experience it thoroughly and compare my skills after the class.
+I can probably summarize it as, scary.
+But that is probably because my grade is dependent on it.
+I can only speak from the perspective of algorithms and Computer Engineering.
+For me, most problems I have encountered regarding programming take more time writing on a piece of paper, drawing diagrams, and conversing with other colleagues before I even begin to code.
+These have been the experiences that have taught me the most about problem-solving in programming, but I am excited to experience something new, although, it's scary.

 ## Conclusion

 My JavaScript experience so far is exciting.
 Its resemblance to C++ and C and its Swiss Army Knife-like versatility leaves me wondering how many amazing things I can implement.
 Although navigating through its features, challenges, and trade-offs, I find myself at the crossroads of productivity and complexity, which left me repeating myself during the freecodecamp: "Oh, that's a cool feature!"